joachimruhs/myleaflet/Documentation/AdministratorManual/Index.rst

          string

    Description
-         Use 0 in multi language sites to override selected language in Frontend and if tt_adress record are not localized.
+         Use 0 in multi language sites to override selected language in Frontend and if tt_address record are not localized.
 Leave it blank to use TYPO3 localization.

    Default